-Tufts benefits from world-class departments of Art and Art History, Drama and Dance, and Music, in addition to special relationships with the New England Conservatory of Music and the School of the Museum of Fine Arts, where Tufts students may pursue combined degrees or take classes.
+Tufts benefits from world-class departments of Art and Art History, Drama and Dance, and Music; from BFA and combined degree programs in its School of the Museum of Fine Arts; and from its special relationship with the New England Conservatory of Music, where Tufts students may pursue combined degrees or take classes.
 Outside of the curriculum, Tufts students are engaged in myriad fine and performing arts groups, many student-run, and are able to take advantage of opportunities to participate in music and artistic expression in some of the most beautiful performance halls and galleries in Boston.

 Drama & Dance

-Students interested in the fine arts at Tufts may delve into classes in the Department of Art and Art History, explore our relationship with the School of the Museum of Fine Arts (where Tufts students may take classes or pursue a combined degree option), and involve themselves with exhibits at the University Art Gallery, which features works by John Singer Sargent, Pablo Picasso, and Andy Warhol, among many others.
+Students interested in the fine arts at Tufts may delve into classes in the Department of Art and Art History, pursue a combined degree or Bachelor of Fine Arts at our School of the Museum of Fine Arts, and involve themselves with exhibits at the University Art Gallery, which features works by John Singer Sargent, Pablo Picasso, and Andy Warhol, among many others.
 Boston has an abundance of museums for the art lover: the Museum of Fine Arts is probably the best-known destination in Boston for viewing paintings, photographs, prints, sculptures, and other art objects from ancient times through the modern age.
-For a contemporary perspective, visit the new Institute of Contemporary Art in Boston, or if you have more eclectic tastes, the Isabella Stewart Gardner Museum may be the place to explore.
+For a contemporary perspective, visit the Institute of Contemporary Art in Boston, or if you have more eclectic tastes, the Isabella Stewart Gardner Museum may be the place to explore.

 Granoff Music Center

 As part of the ongoing expansion and improvement at Tufts, the state-of-the-art Perry and Marty Granoff Music Center opened in February 2007.
 The impressive 55,000-square-foot facility features a 300-seat recital hall of broadcast and recording quality.
 In addition, it houses a music library, a world music room, rehearsal and private practice space, classrooms, and seminar space.